xrdocs/programmability/_tutorials/do-you-speak-yang.md

 <code>

 The **nginx** container (web server) redirects port 80 to port 8433 which is used to interface with the YANG Suite core.
 You can now connect to http://localhost or https://localhost:8443 to access YANG Suite.

+You will need to install Docker in order to use YANG Suite.
+You can find more information on how to get Docker and how to install it [here](https://docs.docker.com/get-docker/).
+{: .notice--info}

+The complete documentation on how to install YANG Suite is available [here](https://github.com/CiscoDevNet/yangsuite).
+{: .notice--info}

 # Learning YANG models from a remote repository